 Some of these include:

-- Limited storage: Even paid options will limit your allotment of bandwidth and storage, which may be fine for sites with only a few pages but can be a huge bottleneck for larger sites.
+Even paid options will limit your allotment of bandwidth and storage.
+Think of this as a self storage unit.
+It may be fine if you just have a few things stored, but once it starts to fill up things get clogged up and disorganised.
+This is much the same as hard drive storage.
+Not having enough of it can create a huge bottleneck for larger sites, even if you stil have some storage left.
 You undoubtedly want your site to grow but limited storage makes it difficult.

 Another disadvantage is that some website builders even charge transaction fees to sell products online.
 For example, Weebly charges a 3% fee for each transaction for its Starter and Pro packages.
 It doesn’t sound like much but those fees can really add up.